 Housing assistance is not available to persons who are not citizens, nationals, or eligible immigrants.
 Prorated assistance is provided for "mixed families" containing both eligible and ineligible persons.
-See the Eligibility chapter for detailed discussion of eligibility requirements.
-This chapter (7) discusses HUD and PHA verification requirements related to citizenship status.
+A detailed discussion of eligibility requirements is in the Eligibility chapter.
+This verifications chapter discusses HUD and PHA verification requirements related to citizenship status.